Get out of chronic wrist pain and get back to your life

 Only Icing

 You’ll often see claims online that icing alone can heal tendonitis.
-While ice can reduce pain and inflammation for a short time, it doesn’t address the underlying factors that can keep the issue going.
+While ice can reduce pain and inflammation for a short time, it doesn’t address the root issues that can keep the injury going.

 Many people online claim that icing will heal tendonitis.
 While ice can reduce pain for a short time, it cannot fix the underlying problem.